 Including this clause in an NDA puts the burden on the employer to prove what you already knew in the case of an alleged breach.

-· Any information that employee has prior knowledge of or gained from sources other than their employer
+- Any information the employee gained from sources other than their employer.

 Additionally, an NDA is not meant to protect a company from doing something illegal.
-If your company has unethical or illegitimate business practices, you still have a right to whistleblow (inform) to proper authorities.
+If your company has unethical or illegitimate business practices, you still have a right to inform the proper authorities.

 A unilateral NDA is more commonly used.
 It is used when a business or employer discloses information to their employee, and the employee receives the information and agrees to keep the information confidential.

 A mutual NDA is used when the two parties agree keep confidential each other’s information.
 The mutual NDA is generally used between businesses.

 A nondisparagement clause generally prevents an employee from saying anything negative about the company, even on social media.
 If you are subject to a nondisparagement clause, it is best not to publicly discuss your employer, and especially not online, where proof of your comments could be saved as evidence of a violation.
 Consult with an attorney to review the agreement before speaking out, even anonymously.